 What is the loft being used for?

 In the majority of cases, the loft is a valuable storage space.
-If you are just accessing the loft for Christmas decorations, or perhaps old toys, then a light-duty loft ladder will be all that you need.
-Ideally, choose a product with a load rating of 150kg per tread.
+If you are just accessing it for Christmas decorations, or perhaps old toys, then a light-duty attic ladder will be all that you need.
+Ideally, choose a product with a load rating of 150 kg per tread.
 Most good quality wooden or aluminium loft ladders will be suitable.

-However, if you intend to use the loft for storing bulky items, or perhaps have heating/ventilation equipment in the loft that may need replacing or maintenance, you may wish to consider a more heavy duty loft ladder.
-As such, look for loft ladders with a load rating of 180kg or 200kg per tread.
+However, if you intend to use the loft for storing bulky items, or perhaps have heating/ventilation equipment that may need replacing or maintenance, you may wish to consider a more heavy duty loft ladder.
+As such, look for loft ladders with a load rating of 180 kg or 200 kg per tread.

 Where is the loft ladder located?

-The location is a key factor in choosing the best loft ladder.
-This is because it can impact the space available for the loft ladder (hence its size), as well as the amount of thermal insulation required.
+The location is a key factor in choosing the best attic ladder.
+This is because it can impact the space available for it (hence its size), as well as the amount of thermal insulation required.

 Who will be using the loft?